Time Warner win would make Murdoch U.S. media king

 Time Warner has no controlling shareholder, meaning the company could easily go into play, said Ken Griffin, founder and chief executive of Citadel LLC, which owns shares in both companies.
 “It’s going to be tough to say no,” he said during a conference in New York.

-Mario Gabelli, chairman and CEO of Gamco Investors, said he expects a technology company with more cash than Fox, such as Apple or Amazon, could emerge with a bid.
+Mario Gabelli, chairman and CEO of Gamco Investors GBL.N, said he expects a technology company with more cash than Fox, such as Apple or Amazon, could emerge with a bid.

 “It’s not a dynamic I want to dismiss out of hand.
 They have a currency, and they understand the value of content,” he said of the tech companies."
 Gamco's funds own about 3.6 million shares of Time Warner and about 10.5 million Fox shares.